The life of a freelancer is an attractive one.

 There’s no dressing up for work.
 You don’t have to suffer the pains of the daily commute.
 And you don’t have to listen to a boss telling you what to do and when to do it.

 If you have ever considered working as a freelancer, then we wholeheartedly recommend it, especially if you’re sick and tired of the 9 to 5 treadmill.

 Still, if you are opting for a freelancer career, in whatever role befitting of your skills and interests, it’s important to know that the journey ahead is not a smooth one.
 This will be of no surprise to you if you’re freelancing already, but if you’re currently gearing up for the possibility, then it’s in your best interests to know the possible bumps on the road ahead of you.

-In this article, we are going to list just a few.
+In this article, we are going to list just a few more struggles that freelancers face.
 We are also going to offer you a few suggestions, so if the figurative bumps put you off freelancing, you might be persuaded to think again with the tips we give you.